-Reserves will increase by \$11,105.
+• Reserves are expected to increase by \$53,104.

 WATER CAPITAL FUND

 Capital consists of \$200,000 for watermain replacement on South Orchard Street from Holly Drive to Regents Blvd., 25% of the cost for a new Public Works building alarm system, reconstruction of Well #4, and purchase of an emergency backup generator for Well #6/7.